zat-dev/code-peice-doc/README.md

-# code-peice-doc
+# CodePeice-doc
 documentation of https://codepiece.pages.dev/

-# what is code-peice
+# what is CodePeice

 code peice is a python playgrpund powered by WASM(Pyodide).
 * no account needed